oh-lang/oh/wishlist.md

 logger(Value: 3)  # returns the integer `3`
 ```

-And as usual, you can avoid inferring the type by avoiding using `~`.
+And as in other contexts, you can avoid inferring the type by avoiding using `~`.

 ```
 # this generic needs to be specified in brackets at the call site: